Premarital counseling is not just for couples in severe distress.

-If you have committed to getting married, here are some of the reasons that seeing a professional counselor before the wedding day can be a good idea.
+Here are three main reasons that seeing a professional counselor before the wedding day is a good idea.

 1. Build a Strong Foundation

-Think of premarital counseling as a flight course, teaching you how to handle turbulence and learn foundational skills that will be needed in a marriage.
+Think of premarital counseling as a flight course.
+It’s teaching you how to handle turbulence and learn foundational skills that will be needed in a marriage.
 Premarital counseling will help you build a strong foundation for your future marriage.
-If your foundation is shaky, your relationship can be more prone to major cracks and breaks down the road — just like a house.
+If your foundation is shaky, your relationship can be more prone to major cracks and breaks down the road.

 2. Talk About Expectations

 Premarital counseling is a great venue to openly talk about your expectations for anything from finances to sex.
-Your counselor can help you identify areas where a problem might crop up and give you the opportunity to work on a compromise now, before you’re married.
-You might not realize that your spouse thinks you should stop seeing your friends for happy hour once you’re wed, and it’s better to talk about that now versus later!
+Your counselor will help you identify areas where a problem might crop up and give you the opportunity to work on a compromise now, before you’re married.
+You might not realize that your spouse thinks you should stop seeing your friends for happy hour once you’re married, or you may have different ideas about what you will be doing for the holidays.
+It’s better to talk about these now rather than later.

 3. Work on Conflict Resolution